 Dr Roxani Krystalli is a Lecturer (Assistant Professor) at the University of St Andrews School of International Relations in Scotland.
 Her research and teaching focus on feminist peace and conflict studies, as well as on the politics of nature and place.
-Roxani is particularly interested in the role of storytelling and narratives in conflict-affected settings, as well as in how the study of peace would be different if we centered experiences of love and care.
+Roxani is particularly interested in the role and ethics of storytelling about violence, as well as in how the study and pedagogy of peace would be different if we centered experiences of love and care.
 A key question animating Roxani's explorations within and beyond the academy is how people reimagine worlds in the wake of loss.

 For over a decade, Roxani has worked at the intersection of gender and peace-building as an academic researcher and humanitarian practitioner.
 Until May 2020, she was Program Manager at the Feinstein International Center, where she managed a portfolio aiming to increase the use of research in humanitarian policy and practice.
 Roxani has partnered with a variety of organizations, including Oxfam GB, Mercy Corps, the International Committee of the Red Cross, and more, to conduct and analyze research on the experiences of conflict-affected people in Uganda, South Sudan, Syria, and the refugee crisis in Greece, Jordan, and Turkey.
 Roxani regularly advises international organizations and NGOs on various aspects of gender, justice, and peace-building.

 Roxani shares her non-academic writing and essays on the website Stories of Conflict and Love, which won the Best Individual Blog award from the International Studies Association in 2019.

-Roxani's research has been supported by numerous grants and fellowships from the United States Institute of Peace, the National Science Foundation, the Social Science Research Council, the Henry J. Leir Institute, and the World Peace Foundation.
-Her writing has appeared in the International Feminist Journal of Politics, the European Journal of International Relations, the Journal of Narrative Politics, the Journal of Refugee Studies, the Oxford Handbook on Gender and Conflict, Disasters, the Washington Post, and in other outlets.
+Roxani's research has been supported by numerous grants and fellowships from the United States Institute of Peace, the National Science Foundation, the Social Science Research Council, the Henry J. Leir Institute, the Folke Bernadotte Academy, and the World Peace Foundation.
+Her writing has appeared in the International Studies Review, International Feminist Journal of Politics, the European Journal of International Relations, the Journal of Narrative Politics, the Journal of Refugee Studies, the Oxford Handbook on Gender and Conflict, Disasters, the Washington Post, and in other outlets.